 Gain Critical Skills—And Class Credit

-Students will be introduced to the methodology of Case Study Analysis (CSA) and how CSA informs policy making, while diving deep into successful and flawed policy responses in the areas of Mexico-US and global cross-border relations.
+Students will be introduced to the methodology of Case Study Analysis (CSA) and how CSA informs policy making, while diving deep into successful and flawed policy responses.

 Spring Semester GOVT 444: Policy Task Force (3 credits)